This document describes in-app messages and mobile inboxes, which can be used to deliver messages to users of your mobile apps and websites.

 The Read Now button might point to a web URL or a deep link URL (to open specific content in the app itself).
 Tapping this button would close the in-app message and navigate to the specified address.

 iterable://dismiss, and tapping it would close the message and return the user to the app.

-When users tap on the buttons or links in an in-app message, Iterable captures events that you can use for campaign analytics, to trigger workflows, to filter users in a workflow or segment users, or to trigger system webhooks:
+When users tap on the buttons or links in an in-app message, Iterable captures events that you can use for campaign analytics, to trigger journeys, to filter users in a journey or segment users, or to trigger system webhooks:

 For more information, read Events for In-App Messages and Mobile Inbox.